sarahciston/codingcare/posts/designdoc.md

 >"three modes of reading that can be engaged when studying datasets—a denotative reading (extrapolating the literal meaning of values in a dataset), a connotative reading (tracing the socio-political provenance of data semantics), and a deconstructive reading [of datasets] (seeking what gets Othered through data semantics and structure)."
 Poirier, 2021 @poirierReadingDatasetsStrategies2021a (this work, and that of mimi onuoha and others, does the deconstructive, but also reconstructive).

+>"The significance of this transformation from rules-based determinants to generative models of the meaning of a text is that the algorithms are no longer seeking exact one-to-one matches of semantic meaning; rather, they are building predictive models of what might come next.
+They are, in short, inferring future worlds from their exposure to text."
+– Louise Amoore, Cloud Ethics p89